MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-troubleshoot-online-endpoints.md

 )
 ```

 By default, logs are pulled from the inference server.
-You can also get logs from the storage initializer container by adding `container_type="storage-initializer"` option.
+You can get logs from the storage initializer container by adding the `container_type="storage-initializer"` option.

 ```python
 ml_client.online_deployments.get_logs(